 Holding a pencil and forming letters can be tough for kids with writing issues, who may struggle with fine motor skills.
 Here are some tips to help your child learn these skills.

-To help your child get a better grasp when he starts learning to write, consider buying some golf pencils.
+To help kids get a better grasp when they start learning to write, consider buying some golf pencils.
 These are the small pencils you see at mini-golf courses and bowling alleys.
 Their size makes them easier for little hands to hold on to and balance correctly.
 If you can’t find golf pencils, that’s OK.
-A broken crayon, half a piece of chalk or even the short leftover piece of a well-used pencil could work, too.
+A broken crayon, half a piece of chalk, or even the short leftover piece of a well-used pencil could work, too.